Multi-modal Text Recognition Networks: Interactive Enhancements between Visual and Semantic Features: Introduction

-To answer the question, this paper proposes a new STR model, named \textbf{M}ulti-mod\textbf{A}l \textbf{T}ext \textbf{R}ecognition \textbf{N}etwork (\textbf{MATRN}), that enhances visual and semantic features by referring to features in both modalities.
-Figure~\ref{fig:Models} shows previous STR methods with LMs and our proposed methods.
-Previous methods simply merge visual and semantic features from VM and LM (Figure~\ref{fig:ABINet}).
-To explore the multiple combinations of visual and semantic features, our methods utilize an additional layer to combine visual and semantic features in visual-to-semantic (Figure~\ref{fig:V2S}) and semantic-to-visual (Figure~\ref{fig:S2V}) directions as well as in the bi-direction (Figure~\ref{fig:MATRN}).
-The proposed modules are (1) spatial encoding for semantics, linking two different modalities, (2) multi-modal feature enhancement, incorporating bi-modalities to enhance each feature, and (3) visual clue masking strategy, stimulating the cross-references.
+To answer the question, this paper introduces a simple-but-effective extension of a STR model, named \textbf{M}ulti-mod\textbf{A}l \textbf{T}ext \textbf{R}ecognition \textbf{N}etwork (\textbf{MATRN}), that enhances visual and semantic features by referring to features in both modalities.
+MATRN consists of three proposed modules applied upon visual and semantic features: (1) multi-modal feature enhancement, incorporating bi-modalities to enhance each feature, (2) spatial encoding for semantics, linking two different modalities, (3) visual clue masking strategy, stimulating the cross-references between visual and semantic features.
+Figure~\ref{fig:Models} shows four types of visual and semantic feature fusions.
+MATRN is positioned in the bi-directional feature fusion (Figure~\ref{fig:MATRN}) by applying multi-modal feature enhancement.
+To the best of our knowledge, this natural but simple extension has never been explored.

-The resulting models, MATRNs, are architecturally simple but accurate.
+The resulting model, MATRN, is architecturally simple but effective.
 In addition, the visual and semantic feature fusions are not expensive because the whole process is conducted in parallel.
-When we evaluate simple combinations of visual and semantic features without our proposed components, the performance improvements are marginal.
+When we evaluate simple combinations of visual and semantic features without our proposed components, the performance improvements are observed as less-effective.
 However, interestingly, the proposed components contribute to STR performances effectively and lead MATRNs to achieve superior performances with notable gains from the current state-of-the-art.
 Consequently, our paper proves that semantics is helpful to capture better visual clues as well as that combining visual and semantic features reaches better STR performances.